davidfeng88/CollisionViz/README.md

 ## Instructions
 1. Select the date.
 A heatmap of all the collisions on that day will be displayed.
 Select the start time of the visualization.
 More settings and more map options are also available.
-2. Play/pause the visualization.
+2. Start/pause the visualization.
 Map markers representing collisions will appear and disappear on the map.
 Click on markers for collision details.

 ## Features
 ### For A More Intuitive User Experience
 * HTML5 inputs types (`date` and `time`)
 * Disabled settings during visualization
-* Same place for [the loading spinner](https://loading.io/), the play button, and the pause button
+* Same place for [the loading spinner](https://loading.io/), the start button, and the pause button
 * [Toggle switches](https://www.w3schools.com/howto/howto_css_switch.asp) instead of default checkbox type inputs
 * Animations of the `enter`/`leave` of `more settings` and `map options`